slatedb/slatedb/rfcs/0005-range-queries.md

 to support snapshot isolation or serializability of range scans.
 We anticipate future work to address the existing gaps.

+**Space optimizations:**

+- Rather than retaining references to in-memory tables for the full duration of the query, we can filter the set of records within the query's range.
+As new records are returned, previous ones fall out of scope and may be cleaned up.
+This makes sense for bounded queries where the number of matching keys within the WAL or memtables may be low.
+For an unbounded query, we may prefer to hold a reference to the full table.

-**Space optimizations:** while a range scan is in progress, some of its in-memory table references may get flushed to storage.
+- While a range scan is in progress, some of its in-memory table references may get flushed to storage.
 It would be possible to substitute these references in order to allow the in-memory state to be cleaned up.
 This might make sense when the rate of updates is high enough that memory must be